shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zheng Shi is a Technical Leader in Data Science and AI at IBM.
-His area of interests include machine learning, deep learning, optimization, algorithm development, and data analytics.
+His areas of interests include machine learning, deep learning, optimization, algorithm development, and data analytics.
 He is currently leading Machine Learning & Operations Research team at IBM.
 {style="text-align: justify;"}

 While working at IBM, Zheng obtained his Ph.D. degree and worked as a part-time research assistant (2016-2022) at Lehigh University.
 Prior to joining IBM, zheng obtained M.S. in Operations Research at Lehigh University.